ShrutiDhawle1/GRIP-Sparks-Foundation-Task/README.md

 ● The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 Dataset : https://bit.ly/3kXTdox

+COMPUTER VISION AND IOT

+Task2:-
+Color Identification in Images
+● Implement an image color detector which identifies all the colors in an image or video.

+Task4:-
+Detection of face mask
+● Implement a real time face mask detector.